Grade and Middle School Extracurricular Activities

 After-School Sports Club

 The Sports Club is offered to students in Grades 4-8.
 It is an optional athletic program with a non-competitive atmosphere that helps to prepare students for competitive sports in the older grades.
-The emphasis is on motor skill development; knowledge of concepts, principles, strategies and tactics; and enjoyment from an athletic experience.
+The emphasis is on motor skill development; knowledge of concepts, principles, strategies and tactics; and enjoyment of an athletic experience.
 A competitive athletics program is offered to Grades 7 & 8.

-Middle school students explore robot building and competing as members of the robotics club.
+Middle school students explore robot building and competing as members of the Robotics Club.
 The goal of the club is to encourage a love for technology and to give the students the chance to experience their visions becoming reality.
-Each year we enter the FIRST FTC competitions as the Fighting Gnomes.
+Each year we enter the FIRST FTC competitions as the Steiner Steel Storm.
 We join our alliance partners to see who can successfully complete the year’s challenge.
 Each team member chooses one or more areas to focus on during the season.
 These can include learning how to write, test, and debug code, as well as design, build and drive our robot during the season.
 The club also joins the high school team and other robotics teams in workshops, camps, and build sessions throughout the year.
-The robotics club also welcomes parent participation.
-Experience in robotics or technology is not needed as students, parents, and mentors become proficient as the season progresses.
+The Robotics Club welcomes parent participation.
+Experience in robotics or technology is not needed and students, parents, and mentors become proficient as the season progresses.

 High School Extracurricular Activities

-Extracurricular activities are an important part of the high school experience, as they allow students to explore their interests, delve deeply into something they already love, and try new things in a safe environment.
-Rudolf Steiner School of Ann Arbor has a number of different clubs, and new ones are created whenever a group of students are passionate about something.
+Extracurricular activities are an important part of the high school experience as they allow students to explore their interests, delve deeply into something they already love, and try new things in a safe environment.
+Rudolf Steiner High School has a number of different clubs and new ones are created whenever a group of students are passionate about something.
 Besides our clubs, we have a strong athletics program that many students participate in.

 Every fall the Drama Club produces a play or musical.
 Every student who wishes to participate can have a part in the production, and students are involved in every part of the production.
 Students from every grade act, build sets, design costumes, perform music or sound effects, act as stage manager, and operate the light board.